Handicrafts and the formation of North American fair trade

 Why it works

 These early pioneers referred to themselves as “alternative trade organizations”—a name that reflects the ethos of creating truly unique trading relationships.
-Fair trade has always been about first considering the needs of people and communities, a priority often overlooked in conventional trading relationships.
+It has always been about first considering the needs of people and communities, a priority often overlooked in conventional trading relationships.

 As global trade has become more competitive, outsourcing from global brands has led to a “race to the bottom” in which companies seek the cheapest and fastest means of production.